 Nielsen published the LifeLight™ Foundations Bible Study: Miracles and study notes for Psalms 90–105 in The Lutheran Study Bible, both with Concordia Publishing House.
 He published A Living, Daring Confidence: A Worship Series on Romans, a worship and preaching CD through Creative Communications for the Parish.
 He contributed the chapter “Evaluating and Extending the Research Implications” in The Pastor’s Brain Manual: A Fascinating Work in Progress (Lutheran University Press, 2016).
 He produced a module on sermon application for The Lutheran Church—Missouri Synod’s (LCMS) Preach the Word series.
 He also contributed a chapter to Let the Gospel Lead: Essays and Sermons in Honor of Dale A. Meyer, performing an anatomy of one of Meyer’s sermons (Concordia Publishing House, 2020).

 Nielsen has authored several articles, including pieces focused on preaching for the modern era and engaging worshipers.
 He has submitted several items for Concordia Pulpit Resources, including one article on sermon delivery and one on preaching in a series.
 He also has contributed several long-form articles to Concordia Theology on medicine, habitus, preaching and the Comfort Dog ministry.

 Nielsen and his wife, Sue, are handlers for Noah, a Lutheran Church Charities’ K-9 Comfort Dog.
 Noah travels to churches, schools, nursing homes, hospitals and events in the St. Louis area.
 He also can be deployed in disaster response situations.

-The Nielsens have four children — one of whom is in eternal rest with our Lord — and three grandchildren.
+The Nielsens have four children — one of whom is in eternal rest with our Lord — and four grandchildren.
 Nielsen enjoys playing baseball, taking Noah for daily walks and spending time with his family.